Prajanhades10/HALF_ADDER_SUBTRACTOR/README.md

-NAME: PRAJAN SS
+# NAME: PRAJAN SS
-REF NO: 24009412
+# EF NO: 24009412
-EXP NO 3: HALF ADDER SUBRACT0R
+# EXP NO 3: IMPLEMENTATION OF HALF ADDER SUBRACT0R
 # AIM:

 To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming.